– the accreditation scheme to promote pubs that sell locally-brewed real ale, reducing the number of ‘beer miles’ and supporting your local breweries.

 The Lincoln branch scheme, launched at the 2009 Lincoln Beer Festival, features breweries within 25 miles of the participating pub.
 The initiative is supported by the following pubs in the area.

-- The Cross Roads Inn, East Barkwith
+- Cross Roads Inn, East Barkwith

-- The George, Langworth
+- The Ivy, Wragby

 - Nocton Social Club, Nocton (closed for rebuilding Feb 2019)

-- The Ritz, Lincoln
+- Ritz, Lincoln

-- The Strugglers Inn, Lincoln
+- Strugglers Inn, Lincoln

-- The White Hart, Lissington
+- White Hart, Lissington